bothwellsitholle/acme-bank/README.md

 # Getting Started with App

+1.Download files or clone repository

-1.Run Command: npm install
+2.Run Command: npm install

-2. Start Server separately.
-(Server is not included in this file)
+3.Start Server separately.
+(Server is not included in the files)